UK-MAC/TeaLeaf_HIP/README.md

 # TeaLeaf HIP

 A HIP port of the TeaLeaf mini-app starting from the current CUDA version on UK-MAC.
+First attempt will try and use hipify-perl.

 ## Compiling